 \textbf{Residual Depth-Image Cross-Attention Block (RDICAB).} As illustrated in~\cite{yang2022self}, depth information has been proven to be effective in image dehazing because haze varies with depth.
 Similarly, based on our observation that image degradation caused by optical aberrations also varies with depth, we propose a Residual Depth-Image Cross-Attention Block (RDICAB) to fully exploit the complementary characteristics of multimodal information.
 Unlike the conventional self-attention mechanism~\cite{vaswani2017attention}, in which Query ($Q$), Key ($K$), and Value ($V$) are all calculated by the same branch of the network, our RDICAB makes use of the cross-attention mechanism between image and depth to perform the initial fusion.
 Specifically, the queries are obtained by the image branch, with keys and values calculated by the depth branch, as shown in the lower left of Fig.~\ref{fig:Depth-aware Aberration Correction Network}.
 Note that the input image feature $I_{i}$ and input depth feature $D_{i}$ are first fed into a normalization layer and a $1{\times}1$ convolution layer, followed by the cross-attention operation, formulated as:

 where $(\cdot )^{T} $ denotes the transpose operator.
-The output of the cross-attention operation is added to $I_{i}$, and then the result of the addition is processed by a Multi-Layer Perceptron (MLP) and a $1{\times}1$ convolution layer respectively.
-Finally, a Long Skip Residual Connection (LSRC) is used to add $I_{i}$ to the intermediate features to obtain final output fusion features $F_{o}$.
+The output of the cross-attention operation is added to $I_{i}$, and then the result of the addition is processed by a Multi-Layer Perceptron (MLP) and a $1{\times}1$ convolution layer.
+Finally, a long skip residual connection is used to add $I_{i}$ to the intermediate features to obtain final output fusion features $F_{o}$.
 Overall, RDICAB, utilizing the cross-attention mechanism, effectively handles the initial fusion of multimodal features and provides high-quality modulated image features for subsequent modules.

-\textbf{Depth-aware Deformable Convolution Block (D$^2$CB).} Different from standard Deformable Convolutional Networks (DCN)~\cite{dai2017deformable}, which calculates offsets based on image feature maps of the same modality, we only calculate offsets through depth features to modulate image features, thereby guiding the network to learn the depth-variant degradation process.
-As shown in the lower right of Fig.~\ref{fig:Depth-aware Aberration Correction Network}, D$^2$CB consists of a DCL~\cite{zhu2019deformable} and an offset net.
+\textbf{Depth-aware Deformable Convolution Block (D$^2$CB).} Due to the irregular shape and size of spatial-variant PSFs, traditional convolution operations, which rely on fixed positional features around the center, are unable to effectively handle these degradations.
+In contrast, deformable convolution can adapt the shape of the convolution kernel by introducing offsets.
+This flexibility allows depth information, which encompasses the characteristics of spatial variation, to guide the convolution process, enhancing the model's ability to handle depth-aware optical degradation.
+Different from standard deformable convolutional networks~\cite{dai2017deformable}, which calculates offsets based on image feature maps of the same modality, we only calculate offsets through depth features to modulate image features.
+As shown in the lower right of Fig.~\ref{fig:Depth-aware Aberration Correction Network}, D$^2$CB consists of a DCL~\cite{zhu2019deformable} and an offset network.
 The modulated output image feature $I_{o}$ is generated by a DCL that takes the input image feature $I_{i}$ and an offset produced by feeding the depth feature $D_{i}$ into an offset network.
-Modulated output $I_{o}$ is formulated as:
+The modulated output $I_{o}$ is formulated as:

 where $F_{DCL}$ represents the deformable convolution layer and $F_{offset}$ represents the offset network.